simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 ---

 When a user logs into a game, the Simpl frontend code figures out which runs the user is in and loads those runs' data into the redux store.
-For a user who is a leader in several runs, this can result in a large amount of data being loaded that user never accesses.
+For a user who is a leader in several runs, this could result in a large amount of data being loaded that user won't access.
-Loading large amounts of run data, can significantly delay the rendering of the leader's first page.
+Loading large amounts of run data can significantly delay the rendering of the leader's first page.
+A similar delay can occur re-rendering pages if the user refreshes the browser window.

-To handle such use cases, the `loadRunDataOnDemand` argument was added to the `simpl` decorator in `simpl-react` version **0.8.0**.
+To handle such use cases, the `loadRunDataOnDemand` argument was added to the `simpl` decorator in version **0.8.0** of the `simpl-react` module.

-When the `loadRunDataOnDemand` argument is set to `true`, minimal run data is loaded at login.
+When the `loadRunDataOnDemand` argument is set to `true`, minimal run data is loaded into the redux store at login.
+This data comprises run objects and the user's runuser objects for those runs.
+This is sufficient data to support the leader selecting an individual run and then navigating to a run-specific page.

-Rather, run-specific leader pages load the run's full scope tree when the user navigates to them.
+Any run-specific leader pages displaying player or world information need to load the run's full scope tree into the **simpl** redux state when they are loaded into the browser.
-Once a run's full data has been loaded into the **simpl** redux state it remains in the redux store until the user navigates back to a page that is not run-specific.
+Once a run's full data has been loaded, it will remain in the redux store until it is unloaded.
-When a leader page loads that is not run-specific, it unloads any run scope tree data from the **simpl** redux state.
+Leader pages that not run-specific, can unload run scope tree data that is present in the **simpl** redux state.

-This post will show you how to implement on demand run data loading.
+This post will show you how to implement on demand run data loading in both multi-player and single-player games.

 ## Loading Run Data On Demand in Multi-Player Games